 Where to Pamper Yourself in Chicago

-The best way to explore the city is definitely by foot, and its very possible that after so much eating and walking, you’ll want some time to relax and unwind.
+The best way to explore the city is definitely by foot, even if you only have two days in Chicago.
+But, it’s very possible that after so much eating and walking, you’ll want some time to relax and unwind.
 Below are my favourite places in the city to bliss out after a day of exploring.

 Once you enter the doors of Allyu Spa you will forget that you are in the middle of a sprawling urban city.
 You can’t go wrong choosing any of the bodywork or skin care services that Allyu has to offer, but make sure to get to get to your appointment early so you have ample time to enjoy your complimentary tea in the meditation room, which in my opinion, is the most zen space in all of Chicago.